 Vehicular circulation (drives/driveways) within the property or from the property to surrounding streets and parking (Exception: provision of code-required handicapped parking pad(s));

-Sidewalks, paths, walkways, landscape features and accessories, planting, irrigation systems and site lighting (Exceptions: sidewalk required to link the code-required handicapped parking pad(s) to the accessible entry; planting/sodding required to halt documented erosion; pruning, removal, or relocation of trees posing an immediate threat to the historic or archaeological resource; and limited site lighting required for security, all if approved by the Division);
+Sidewalks, paths, walkways, landscape features and accessories, planting, irrigation systems and site lighting (Exceptions: historic walkways; sidewalk required to link the code-required handicapped parking pad(s) to the accessible entry; historic retaining walls/planting/sodding required to halt documented erosion; pruning, removal or relocation of trees posing an immediate threat to the historic or archaeological resource; and limited site lighting required for security, all if approved by the Division);

-Fences and gates (Exception: restoration or in-kind replacement of damaged or missing historic fences, gates, or sections of these);
+Fences and gates (Exception: restoration or in-kind replacement of damaged or missing historic fences, gates or sections of these);

-Furniture and Equipment. (a) Expenditures for furniture and equipment including but not limited to: desks, tables, seating, rugs and mats, artwork and decorations, window treatments, computers, cameras, printers, scanners, appliances, case goods (including cabinets, countertops, or bookshelves), new or replacement casework, systems’ furniture, portable lighting fixtures, portable sound or projection systems, specialty fixtures and equipment, visual display units, total stations, movable partitions, and acoustical treatments and components, unless specific prior approval has been granted by the Division (Exception: museum display units necessary for approved Museum Exhibit projects). (b) If special equipment is required for completion of the Project, it shall be rented for the grant term unless it can be shown that acquiring the equipment is cheaper than renting the equipment and approval has been provided by the Division as part of the documentation presented at the time of application.
+Furniture and Equipment. (a) Expenditures for furniture and equipment including but not limited to: desks, tables, seating, rugs and mats, artwork and decorations, window treatments, computers, cameras, printers, scanners, appliances, case goods (including cabinets, countertops, or bookshelves), new or replacement casework, systems’ furniture, portable lighting fixtures, portable sound or projection systems, specialty fixtures and equipment, visual display units, total stations, movable partitions and acoustical treatments and components, unless specific prior approval has been granted by the Division (Exception: museum display units necessary for approved Museum Exhibit projects). (b) If special equipment is required for completion of the Project, it shall be rented for the grant term unless it can be shown that acquiring the equipment is cheaper than renting the equipment and approval has been provided by the Division as part of the documentation presented at the time of application.
 If the value of special equipment is to be used as a match contribution, the value of the match contribution shall be limited to the cost of rental for the Grant Period at the market rate for such rental in the region;

-Costs associated with attending or hosting conferences, summits, workshops, or presentations; and
+Costs associated with attending or hosting conferences, summits, workshops or presentations (Exception: municipal or county required public meetings necessary for completion of the grant-assisted project);

-Travel expenditures, including those of personnel responsible for items of work approved by the Division, administrative personnel, contracted or subcontracted employees, either for purposes of work on-site or research off-site.
+Travel expenditures, including those of personnel responsible for items of work approved by the Division, administrative personnel, contracted or subcontracted employees, either for purposes of work on-site or research off-site; and

+Tuition waivers, fees, and other non-grant related costs associated with employing students for grant projects.

 IX.
 REVIEW CRITERIA AND SCORING

 1. Applications that have not been determined ineligible by the Division and have not been withdrawn by the Applicant Organization shall be reviewed by the members of the Florida Historical Commission.
 The review will be based on the following ten (10) criteria.